 Various body parts, including the head, the arms and hands, the torso, the hips, and the legs, play different roles in tango.
-Dancers need to understand the function of each body part and properly allocate the attention, so that they can use their body in a controlled and coordinate fashion in the dance.
+Dancers need to understand the function of each body part and properly allocate the attention so that they can use their body in a controlled and coordinate fashion in the dance.
 Incorrect use of the body parts is a common problem in tango.

-The torso is the communication and command center in tango.
-The dancers use their torsos to lead, follow, communicate the feelings and bring on the movements of their hips and legs.
-The featured intimacy, comfort and oneness of tango is directly associated with the torso, which, unfortunately, is ignored by the action-oriented dancers who use an open dance hold to replace the embrace, putting the torso to petty use under the command of the arms and hands.
+The torso is the nerve or command center in tango.
+The dancers use their torso to lead or follow, send signals, communicate feelings and bring on the movements of the hips and legs.
+The featured intimacy, comfort and soulfulness of tango and the characteristics of the movements of the dance are all decided by the torso.
+(See The Thirteenth Pitfall of a Tanguera.)
+Unfortunately, the function of the torso is ignored by the action-oriented dancers who use an open dance hold to replace the embrace, putting the torso to petty use under the command of the arms and hands.
 As a result, the exhibitionist tango that they created becomes a totally different dance from the social tango that emphasizes the embrace and feelings.
 (See Social Tango and Performance Tango.)

-In my previous post I quoted a tanguera's insightful observation on tango.
+In my previous post I quoted a young woman's insightful observation on tango.
 What she called the first layer technique, namely, to maintain a comfortable embrace, and the second layer technique, namely, to pursue visual beauty, in essence refer to the function of the torso and the function of the legs respectively.
 In tango, the torso is in relative rest in the embrace, but the movements of the legs are brisk and colorful.
-If the torso is associated with the feelings, then the legs are the representatives of the beauty.
+If the torso is associated with feelings, then the legs are the representatives of beauty.
 A good tango is a perfect combination of the two.
 Formalist dancers concern only about the look and ignore the feelings, and they use the torso as but another limb to create movements under the command of the arms and hands.
-However, pursuing the visual impression at the expense of the intimacy and comfort of the embrace is not worth the candle.
+However, pursuing visual impression at the expense of the intimacy and comfort of the embrace is not worth the candle.
 Throughout its history, from tango milonguero, to tango Villa Urquiza, to tango fantasia, to tango Nuevo, the alienation of tango clearly follows an aesthetic path farther and farther away from the embrace and feelings.
 (See The Styles of Tango.)
 I do not think that direction is worth advocating.
 I believe the juxtaposition of the comfort of the embrace and the beauty of the footwork is totally possible.
 It does not have to sacrifice the embrace in order to pursue beauty.
 Many beautiful tangos danced by outstanding tango dancers, such as the Poema danced by Geraldine Rojas and Javier Rodrigues, and many tangos danced by Noelia Hurtado and Carlotos Espinoza, are classic examples.

-In comparison, the bodies of the novices are not flexible enough to be dissociated freely, so, instead of using the torso to lead and follow, inexperienced guys often lead with the hands, and gals tend to turn the whole body instead of swiveling the hips, and they grip each other with the hands to support the movement of the body, causing the rupture of the embrace and awkwardness of the movement.
-You may call it by the fine-sounding name of "open embrace", but its real reason is the lack of the ability to maintain the embrace when dancing, thus resorting to a relatively easy substitute, which in fact is cheating.
+In comparison, the bodies of the novices are not flexible enough to be dissociated freely, so, instead of using the torso to lead or follow, inexperienced guys often lead with the hands, and gals tend to turn the whole body instead of swiveling the hips, and they grip hold of the partner with the hands to support the movement of the body, causing the rupture of the embrace and awkwardness of the movement.
+You may call it by the fine-sounding name of "open embrace", but its real reason is the inability to maintain the embrace in dancing, thus resorting to an easy substitute.
 But cheating has a price to pay, as it can only fool others, not yourself and your partner.
 The professionals use open embrace on stage to perform for an audience, not for their own comfort and pleasure.
 They pay this price for their job.
 As soon as they go to a milonga, they switch to dancing in close embrace.
 (See Social Tango and Performance Tango.)
-Novices who envy their glamour on stage, blindly imitate it in the milonga without even can embrace well.
+Novices who envy their glamour on stage, blindly imitate them in the milonga without even can embrace well.
 Such crude imitation only makes them look foolish.

 To sum up: When dancing tango, the head and the arms and hands should be completely relaxed and not interfere with the movements of the body.
 The function of the torso is to communicate the intentions and feelings and bring on the actions of the lower body via an intimate and comfortable embrace.
 Tango's beautiful steps are the function of the legs.
 The key to maintain a comfortable embrace and simultaneously maximize the beauty of the footwork lies in the swivel of the hips.
-Learning tango is not primarily learning the steps, but learning to control, coordinate and properly use the functions of various parts of the body.
+Learning tango is not primarily learning steps, but learning to control, coordinate and properly use the functions of various parts of the body.
 Focusing on the steps and ignoring the embrace and feelings is the primary course of the misuse of the body parts in tango.
-(See The Thirteenth Pitfall of a Tanguera.)